mastersign/Mastersign.WinMan/README.md

 ## Quick Introduction

+Currently, a setup program is missing, so just extract the ZIP file to a location of your choice.
+To start the graphical user interface of _WinMan_ run `WinManGui.exe`.

-1. Record one or more _Display Configurations Patterns_
+1. Record one or more _Display Configuration Patterns_

-    Imagine you use a notebook sometimes onyl with the integrated display, and sometimes in a docking station with two connected monitors.
+    Imagine you use a notebook sometimes only with the integrated display, and sometimes in a docking station with two connected monitors.
-    With display configuration patterns, you can prepare different window layouts targeting different monitor setups.
+    With display configuration patterns, you can prepare different window layouts, targeting different monitor setups.

 2. Record/create _Window Patterns_

     To detect whether a certain window is already opened or not, some properties like title, process name and window class are used.
     To restore a window as part of a window layout, additional information like a command string and command line arguments are configured.

 3. Create _Layouts_

     A layout lists a number of window patterns and specifies where a matching window should be positioned and whether it should be restored or not, if no open window matches the pattern.
     Every layout is targeting a specific display configuration.
     The window position includes the screen, the virtual desktop, and the position in pixel or percent.

     Some layouts can be marked as default layouts.
 Default layouts are applied if no specific layout is selected.

 4. Apply _Layouts_

     You can apply layouts via the GUI (graphical user interface) of _WinMan_ `WinManGui.exe`.
     But it is more practical, to create shortcuts which are calling the CLI (command line interface) of _WinMan_ `winman.exe`.

     E.g. `winman.exe --layouts "My Layout"`

     _WinMan_ is looking for a layout with the given name, which is targeting the current display configuration.
     If it finds one or more matching layouts it applies them.
     If a layout with the same name exists for every display configuration, it can allways be applied and the fitting layout for the current display configuration is selected.

 5. Kill _Layouts_ (since version 1.7.0)

     To close all windows, which are part of a layout, the appropriate button in the GUI could be used.
     But as with applying, the CLI is a good way too.

     E.g. `winman.exe --layouts "My Layout" --kill`

 ## Screenshots